InseeFr/Trevas/vtl-sdmx/src/test/resources/BPE.md

 **Compare handwritten DSD ([DSD_BPE_NUTS3](./DSD_BPE_TOWN.xml)) to that produced by Trevas.**

-### Step 5: validation of facility types by NUTS 3
+### Step 5: BPE validation of facility types by NUTS 3

 For example, check NUTS 3 with less than 10 bowling alleys (facility_type code `F102`).